Quantum state transfer and periodicity in discrete-time quantum walks under non--Markovian dephasing noise

-Therefore, it would be pertinent to consider quantum walk and state transfer in a noisy environment.
-There are different types of noise considered in the literature, such as dephasing noise \cite{shrikant2018non, rani2024non, dutta2023qudit}, amplitude damping noise \cite{srikanth2008squeezed, rani2024non, dutta2023qudit}, random telegraph noise, Ornstein-Uhlenbeck noise \cite{kumar2018non, banerjee2017non}, in both the Markovian and non-Markovian scenarios.
+Therefore, it would be pertinent to consider state transfer and periodicity on a DTQW in a noisy environment.
+There are different types of noise considered in the literature, such as dephasing noise \cite{shrikant2018non, rani2024non, dutta2023qudit}, such as random telegraph noise, and Ornstein-Uhlenbeck noise \cite{kumar2018non, banerjee2017non}, as well as the amplitude damping noise \cite{srikanth2008squeezed, rani2024non, dutta2023qudit}, in both the Markovian and non-Markovian scenarios.
 Here, we use the non-Markovian RTN and modified non-Markovian OUN noises generalized to arbitrary dimensions on a quantum walk.
 These noises were originally defined to qubits but can be generalized to higher-dimensional systems using Weyl operators \cite{dutta2023qudit}.
-It is assumed that the application of quantum noise modifies the characteristics of the quantum walk.
-The effect of quantum noise on quantum walk has been investigated \cite{rossi2017continuous, benedetti2016non, castillo2023quantum, banerjee2017non}.
-However, there are not many works investigating the effect of noise on state transfer.
-In this article, we look into the effect of quantum noise on the state transfer and periodicity governed by a DTQW.
 There are various proposals to apply quantum noise to quantum walks.
 In our model, we apply quantum noise to the state of the walker after a finite number of steps of the quantum walk \cite{kumar2018non}.